brotherofken/national_data_science_bowl_2/README.md

 #  Second Annual Data Science Bowl solution #

-Due to organizational mistakes in second phase our team hihgly overfitted and finished on 168th place.
+Due to organizational mistakes in second phase our team highly overfitted and finished on 168th place.

 Without making such mistakes we had chances to place near to the 50th position.